jbettmann/myFlix-app/README.md

-# myFlix
+# myFlix API

 ##### Description:
 This web application provides users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ##### Object Format:
 name : ,
 classes :
     class1 : grade1,
     class2 : grade2

 ##### Built With:
 - Node.js
 - Express
 - React